On this page, you can find additional configuration for adding Google Pay to your Component integration.

 Test and go live

-To test Google Pay, log in to a Google account, create a Google Pay wallet and add the details for a real card.
+To start testing Google Pay, log in to a Google account and create a Google Pay wallet.

 For more information, see Google Pay's test environment for Android.